 If those reasons to venture out solo weren’t enough for you Forbes has another great list of reasons to travel alone at least once here.

 My First Experiences As a Lone Traveller

-It was raining that day in San Jose, Costa Rica when I first said goodbye to a travel buddy and set out as a lone traveller.
-He with a broken down motorcycle, replacement parts weeks away and me with a tight timeline & big goals.
+It was raining that day in San Jose, Costa Rica when I first said goodbye to a travel buddy and set out on my motorcycle as a lone traveller.
+He with a broken down bike, replacement parts weeks away and me with a tight timeline & big goals.
 I remember it clearly.

 True to the points above though, I had the experience of a lifetime.
-I wouldn’t trade my journy for all the money in the world.
+I wouldn’t trade my journey for all the money in the world.